-Saint Louis University is committed to providing a healthy environment in which research activities requiring the use of hazardous materials, such as biohazards, chemicals and radioactive materials can be used effectively and safely.
+Saint Louis University is committed to providing a healthy environment where research activities requiring hazardous materials, such as biohazards, chemicals and radioactive materials can be used effectively and safely.

-In compliance with federal and state regulations and in order to provide a safe working environment at Saint Louis University, we provide laboratory-related safety training and orientation modules on a continuing basis throughout the year.
+In compliance with federal and state regulations and to provide a safe working environment at SLU, we provide laboratory-related safety training and orientation modules on a continuing basis throughout the year.

-This training is required for all those individuals who may come in contact with human blood or potentially infectious material as a part of their jobs.
+This training is required for all those individuals who may come in contact with human blood, human cell lines, or potentially infectious material as a part of their jobs.
 The refresher training is required annually.

-DOT and/or IATA training is required for employees who package, ship, or receive infectious materials at Saint Louis University.
-The online DOT training module, for shipping materials by ground, can be accessed through Skillsoft.
-The online IATA training module, for shipping materials by air, can also be found Skillsoft.
+DOT and/or IATA training is required for employees who package, ship or receive infectious materials at Saint Louis University.
+The online DOT training module for shipping materials by ground can be accessed through Skillsoft.
+The online IATA training module for shipping materials by air can also be found at Skillsoft.

-This four-hour required session provides orientation and training in the safe handling of radioactive materials used in research.
-All principal investigators and research laboratory staff are required to complete the radiation safety orientation class prior to beginning work with radioactive materials.
+This required four-hour session provides orientation and training in safely handling radioactive materials used in research.
+All principal investigators and research laboratory staff must complete the radiation safety orientation class before beginning work with radioactive materials.
 Individuals who work in laboratories where radioactive materials are used but who will not be working directly with radionuclides are also encouraged to attend the radiation safety orientation course.
-This session is offered on a monthly basis.
+This session is offered monthly.

-Saint Louis University requires all personnel using BSL-3 laboratory facilities to complete initial facility awareness training prior to working in these high containment laboratory areas.
+Saint Louis University requires all personnel using BSL-3 laboratory facilities to complete initial facility awareness training before working in these high-containment laboratory areas.
 The training provides an overview of the facility's safety and security parameters, general facility functionality, and information on worker responsibilities.
 Refresher training is required annually.
-Please contact Mark Campbell at 314-977-6888 or email@example.com to register.
+Please contact Christopher Eickhoff at 314-977-6888 or firstname.lastname@example.org to register.

 The initial training includes information on handling animals infected with ABSL2